 Casual Friday is no longer just a “Friday” thing at many organizations today.

-- Work is not the gym.
-T-shirts, sweatshirts, yoga pants and running sneakers are typically too casual for the workplace.
+- The office is not the place to work out.
+Casual clothing such as t-shirts, sweatshirts, yoga pants, and running sneakers are not typically appropriate for the workplace.

-- Skirts should be of appropriate length.
-If your skirt hem doesn’t reach PAST your fingertips when you’re standing with your arms at your sides, then it is too short.
-This is one of those age-old rules, and you should stick to it.
+- Skirts should be an appropriate length.
+A skirt that doesn’t extend to your fingertips when you’re standing with your arms at your sides is too short.
+This age-old rule should not be ignored.

 - Ripped is never okay, but distressed can be sometimes.
 A ripped pair of jeans, cutoff shorts, or a thin skirt may be fashion-forward for the weekend, but they are inappropriate for an office setting.